Post links in blogs and get paid for this

 Affiliate Marketplaces, What Are They?

 The number of Affiliate marketplaces has been growing steadily for the last decade.
-They offer a stable and consistent stream of products to affiliate and the range of niches and categories that are simply unmatched.
+They offer a stable and consistent stream of products to affiliates and a range of niches and categories that are simply unmatched.
 You are free to choose whatever gadget, utility, instrument, and tool you like.
-This unbridled selection gives an ample free roam opportunity for you to write either a review or appraisal that match with your field of expertise.
+This unbridled selection gives an ample free roam opportunity for you to write either a review or appraisal that matches your field of expertise.

 - Google Adsense.
-Google’s own type of Affiliation program that has devoured the formerly known Google Affiliate Network.
-Adsense works really simple, there is no need to manually seek out products to get Affiliation or generating links for Google, your content and niche is already being used to promote products in the respective category.
-The most notable example is how YouTube is currently working.
+Google’s own type of Affiliation program has devoured the formerly known Google Affiliate Network.
+Adsense works really simple, there is no need to manually seek out products to get Affiliation or generate links for Google, your content and niche are already being used to promote products in the respective category.
+This way, here's another opportunity to make money with Google posting links.
+You get paid every time the user clicks the link.
+Another notable example is how YouTube is currently working.
 Let’s say you post a video about a new smartphone that is coming out this week.
-Based on this Google will, oftentimes, put an ad of a product that is partially or fully relevant to your specific video in our case it’s either some kind of smartphone brand or an earpiece, etc. If you are already hooked on the idea of getting paid by google to post links, a valuable reminder for you is that Google pays for clicks rather than for people actually acquiring an item.
+Based on this Google will, oftentimes, put an ad for a product that is partially or fully relevant to your specific video in our case, it’s either some kind of smartphone brand or an earpiece, etc. If you are already hooked on the idea of getting paid by google to post links, a valuable reminder for you is that Google pays for clicks rather than for people actually acquiring an item.
 This can be both a benefit and a loss.
 In most cases, though, the PPC system reaps a more balanced and stable revenue.

 What marketplace you decide to choose depends on a slew of factors like commission rates, type of content, the niche you are creating content in, usability, convenience, and the list goes on and on.

-You should be able to decide for yourself what suits your vision better.
+You should be able to decide for yourself what suits your vision better and what lets you get paid to blog more effectively.
 It might even be reasonable to forgo marketplace ideas altogether and branch out to places like Social Media networks to find potential deals there.

 Fortunately, today we are not restricted in employing every bit of information we have to gain an upper hand, and being aware of every method available gives you an overhead view of how to approach the problem at hand.